Capital punishment in Rhode Island: History of abolitions

 John Gordon was hanged on February 14, 1845.
 It was the last execution in Rhode Island.
 On January 23, 1852, after seven years of discussion and debate concerning Gordon’s conviction and the merits of capital punishment, the Senate Committee on Education issued a report.
 The report contained literary references to the death penalty, and outlined U.S. and European practices regarding it.
 On February 11, 1852, the Rhode Island General Assembly abolished capital punishment.

 The death penalty was reinstated in 1872 for murders committed while under sentence of life imprisonment, but no one was ever executed under this provision.

 On June 26, 1973, the Rhode Island General Assembly instituted the penalty of death by gas inhalation for murders committed during confinement in state correctional institutions.
-But the Rhode Island Supreme Court ruled that the mandatory death sentence provisions of Chapter 280 (RI General Laws 11-23-2) violated the "cruel and unusual punishment" clause of the 8th amendment to the U.S. Constitution.
+However, in 1979, the Rhode Island Supreme Court ruled that the mandatory death sentence provisions of Chapter 280 (RI General Laws 11-23-2) violated the "cruel and unusual punishment" clause of the 8th amendment to the U.S. Constitution.
+Consequently, the sentences of the only two death row inmates in the state, Sidney Clark and Robert Cline; were reducedto life in prison.

 Finally, on May 9, 1984, the General Assembly enacted Public Law Chapter 221, which removed the mandatory death sentence language from RI General Law section 11-23-2.
 Many pieces of legislation have been introduced since then to reinstate the death penalty for specific crimes, but none have passed.